Vegan Cabbage Rolls Recipe

 You may even have a family recipe from your ancestry line.

-One way or the other they are delicious.
+One way or the other, they are delicious.

-The stuffed grape leaves recipe is very Slovakian and that will make it's way onto these pages very very soon.
+The stuffed grape leaves recipe is very Slovakian, and that will make its way onto these pages very, very soon.

 Vegan Cabbage Rolls Recipe is steamed cabbage rolled around a flavorful mushrooms, rice and lentils.
 Overhead photo of 5 rolls topped with a rich red sauce down the center.